creidhne-a16i/kitty-terminfo/README.md

 ```
 Which should display slightly rearranged version of the .ti file you just cloned.

 Close KiTTY.
-In kitty.ini file, make sure you have
+In kitty.ini file, make sure you have shortcuts disabled:
 ```
 shortcuts=no
 ```
-as it interferes with F7 key (used by midnight commander and other apps) and seems to be difficult to rebind.
+It interferes with F7 key (used by midnight commander and other apps) and seems to be difficult to rebind.

 Start KiTTY, make sure to keep following settings (last one is most important):
 - Terminal > Keyboard: